Teacher in Charge: Mr. D. Wood.

 The course will use Hip Hop culture as a context for learning to enhance your listening, reading, viewing, speaking, writing, and presenting skills.
 Students will be trained in how to develop logical arguments in response to the texts they are studying.
 Students will create a portfolio of crafted and controlled writing as well as present a speech to the class.

-Potential texts may include, but are not limited to, Kendrick Lamar, The Roots, Avondale Bowling Club, Public Enemy, as well as a range of spoken word artists from Aotearoa and the wider world.
-Students will be taught to appreciate these texts for their inventive uses of language but also to critically reflect on the themes and ideas explored.
+Potential texts may include, but are not limited to, Kendrick Lamar, The Roots, Public Enemy, as well as a range of spoken word artists from Aotearoa and the wider world.
+Students will be taught to appreciate these texts for their inventive uses of language but also to reflect on the themes and ideas explored critically.